Arthritis

 Joint injections

-If oral medications aren’t enough to treat your symptoms, you may need ultrasound-guided injections of a numbing agent and anti-inflammatories directly into the affected joint.
+If oral medications aren’t enough to treat your symptoms, you may need ultrasound-guided injections of a numbing agent and anti-inflammatories directly into the affected joint to address severe chronic pain.

 Regenerative medicine

-The University Pain and Spine Center offers platelet-rich plasma (PRP) and stem cell therapy.
-These innovative treatments trigger your body’s ability to regenerate healthy joint tissue and bone and ease arthritis pain and inflammation.
+The University Pain and Spine Center offers regenerative therapies such as platelet-rich plasma (PRP) injections.
+These innovative treatments help trigger your body’s ability to regenerate healthy joint tissue and bone, allowing you to face osteoarthritis and rheumatoid arthritis, and easing chronic pain.

-Prolotherapy is another type of regenerative medicine that involves injections of a natural irritant into inflamed joints to stimulate your body’s internal healing processes.
+Prolotherapy is another type of regenerative medicine that involves injecting a natural irritant into inflamed joints to stimulate your body’s internal healing processes, allowing you to neutralize joint pain.

-If chronic pain or joint stiffness limits your abilities, call the University Pain and Spine Center nearest you to book an appointment or request one online today.
+If chronic pain or joint stiffness limits your abilities, call the University Pain and Spine Center nearest you to book an appointment or call us today.